 Additional business financing doesn’t have to come from outside lenders or traditional investors.

-Asset-based financing, factoring and other forms of accounts receivable financing are commonly used to generate cash for a business using current hard assets, money owed to a company and even future payments from customers as collateral to back up a business loan.
+Asset-based financing, factoring, and other forms of accounts receivable financing are commonly used to generate cash for a business, utilizing current hard assets, money owed to a company, and even future payments from customers as collateral to support a business loan.

 Asset-Based Financing

-Asset-based financing is the simplest form of financing for your business.
+Asset-based financing is the simplest form of business financing.
 Let’s look at a typical example of asset-based financing.

-Your company owns a fleet of service vehicles that delivers services to your customer base.
-Indeed, as the company owner, you can use those expensive service panel trucks as loan collateral to secure business capital at the lowest possible rate because that loan is collateralized by your fleet of service vehicles.
+Your company owns a fleet of service vehicles that deliver services to your customer base.
+Indeed, as the company owner, you can use those expensive service panel trucks as loan collateral to secure business capital at the lowest possible rate, as the loan is collateralized by your fleet of service vehicles.

 Assets don’t have to be common items, like service vehicles, however.
-Specialized equipment is used as collateral, but selling specialized, industry-specific equipment is more difficult than selling widely-used assets like vehicles or the real estate that houses your business.
+Specialized equipment is often used as collateral, but selling specialized, industry-specific equipment is more challenging than selling widely used assets, such as vehicles or the real estate that houses your business.

 Because of this, some banks and other lenders are less likely to consider collateralized loans backed by plastic extrusion equipment, and if they do, these lenders are likely to discount the true value of the equipment to offset the potential difficulty of selling highly-specialized tools and machinery.
 Let’s face it - it’s a lot easier to sell a panel truck than a plastic extruder.